Telapantela/SEO-Mission-Control/src/content/blog/how-to-do-seo-audit/index.md

 ---
-title: "How To Audit Your Website For Technical SEO"
+title: "How to Do an SEO Audit in 2025"
-summary: "Master SEO audits with 12 proven steps.
-Learn insider tools, fixes, and hacks to improve rankings, traffic, and user trust—practical, no fluff."
+summary: "Learn how to run powerful SEO audits, spot hidden issues, and apply fixes that improve site health, rankings, and grow traffic."
 date: "Feb 26, 2025"
 draft: false
 tags:
   - SEO Audit
 ---

-An SEO audit is a deep dive into your site’s health.
-It’s not a dusty report—it’s a hands-on checkup.
 Think of it like tuning your car: you spot what’s broken, what’s slow, and what’s got potential.

-- **My Take**: Most audits flag obvious stuff—like “Your page is slow”—and stop.
+- Most audits flag obvious stuff—like “Your page is slow”—and stop.
 I go further.
 Why’s it slow?
 Maybe it’s a giant image, sure.
 But I’ve caught hosting issues—like a shared server buckling under traffic—that tools miss.
 Google’s John Mueller says hosting affects speed ([source](https://developers.google.com/search/blog/authors/john-mueller)).
 - **Your First Step**: Ask yourself, “What’s my site’s weakest spot?”
 Slow mobile pages?
 Broken links?
 Jot it down—we’ll tackle it.

 ### Why Bother in 2025?